wbechtle/PythonUnitTesting/README.md

 <h1>Python unittest Module</h1>

 <h2>Description</h2>
-<p>This project provides an example of implementing test cases throughout development in order to give developers a signal for when code has become "broken".</p>
+<p>This project provides an example of implementing test cases throughout development in order to give developers a signal for when code has become "broken".
+The bankaccount code was flawed, but the unittest found the issues and provided explanations as to why.</p>

 <h2>Objectives</h2>
 <ol>